ipld/specs/schema-layer/data-structures/data.md

 Bytes.

-An implementation must define binary read methods for the 3 advanced layouts (DataAdvanced, ByteLinksAdvanced and NestedByteLinksAdvanced).
+An implementation must define binary read methods for the 3 advanced layouts (DataAdvanced, NestedByteLinksAdvanced).
 Once implemented, you can build a DAG with any combination of these data structures using any layout algorithm you choose.

 Readers only need to concern themselves with implementing the read methods, they **do not**